ChiaEnC/ChiaEnC/README.md

 # Hi There, I'm Vivian Chiang 🤗

-I'm software engineering working in Taipei, Taiwan.
+I'm software engineer working in Taipei, Taiwan.

 🏢 I'm currently working at IBM <br />
 🏫 About to begin my MEng in EECS at UC Berkeley in Fall of 2021! <br />